-The following subclauses deal with: preparation of speech material; processing of speech material; experiment philosophy, which includes choice of circuit conditions; listening test procedure and treatment of results.
+The annexes to this Recommendation provide information on preparation of speech material, processing of speech material, experiment philosophy (including choice of circuit conditions), listening test procedure and treatment of results.

-2.3 Interview and survey tests
+6.3 Interview and survey tests

 If the rather large amount of effort needed is available and the importance of the study warrants it, transmission quality can be determined by "service observations".
 Recommended ways of performing these, including the questions to be asked when interviewing customers, are given in Recommendation P.82.
 To maintain a high degree of precision a total of at least 100 interviews per condition is required.